Oblique subduction: Long-term deformation: Formation of forearc sliver and strike slip fault

 Top view of long term deformation model.
 The frontal part of upper plate permanently accommodates the trench parallel component of strain partitioning.
 As a result, tectonic force rotates gradually toward the trench parallel direction.
 The frontal part detaches from upper plate under enormous tectonic force, forming trench parallel strike slip fault system and forearc sliver.
 Adapted from Hoffmann-Rothe et al., 2006.

 Long-term deformation occurs at geological time scale.
 Under continuous oblique subduction, the aforementioned frontal part of the upper plate permanently accommodates the trench parallel component.
 In this way, the orientation of tectonic force rotates gradually toward the trench parallel direction.

 Strong and continuing tectonic force in trench parallel direction leads to the development of trench parallel strike slip fault system.
 The fault thus separate a portion of the forearc from the overriding plate, forming the forearc sliver.

 Tectonic events related to oblique subduction

-Bird's eye view of the accretionary wedge in Ryukyu oblique subduction zone.
+A bird's eye view of the accretionary wedge in Ryukyu oblique subduction zone.
 The inferred slide mass is outlined by the grey dotted line.
 Modified from Yukinobu et al., 2018.